ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 * Connected to a SQL Server database.
 * Ensured key fields were marked as NOT NULL.
 * Set primary and foreign key constraints.
-* Created a star shema setup stored procedure of the process.
+* Created a star shema setup stored procedure for the process.

 ### **7. SQL EDA and Advanced Analysis**